AAB007209/DSA_Prep/TheSkyFire/Readme.md

 This repository will contain all the DSA problems Solved by me.

 ### Questions that need to be added and Updated here (23 & 24/10/2024)
-1. Minimum number of times elevator will be used.
-2. Print all the duplicate characters in the string.
+1. Print all the duplicate characters in the string.
-3. Print the student ids of the passed students.
+2. Print the student ids of the passed students.

 ## Strings